tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-05-26-filtered-for-org-writing.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I have some news to share today.<br><br>from Sametab → to <a href="https://t.co/dfmd5rrVh7">https://t.co/dfmd5rrVh7</a><br><br>[A thread]</p>&mdash; Leonardo Fed (@leonardofed) <a href="https://twitter.com/leonardofed/status/1264980016850513920?ref_src=twsrc%5Etfw">May 25, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+(Aside: don't snooze on Leo or Pulse.
+I really loved this piece of writing on [Context over control: the future of remote work](https://pulse.so/operators/future-remote-working/))

 What I love about Pulse is the idea of in-context knowledge.
 Something friend Noah Brier is doubling down on with his startup [Variance](https://variance.com):

 <blockquote class="quoteback" data-title="Organizing Your Documentation | Variance" data-author="Noah Brier" cite="https://www.variance.com/posts/organizing-your-documentation">